hugolatendresse/15618-final-project/index.md

 The first challenge is to onboard ourselves onto the FlexFlow project.
 The repository is quite large and nuanced.
 We do not yet know what components of the architecture we choose are already implemented, and where exactly our starting point will be.

-To begin tackling these challenges, we will meet with a member of Prof Jia’s group who is familiar with FlexFlow.
+The workload consists of an entire transformer model, though our focus will be on the MoE-MLP layers.
+Each layer of the model is of course dependent on the previous layer (and not vice-versa, since we are focusing on inference).
+Within an MoE-MLP layer, the "experts" (FNN models) are dependent on the router.

+Temporal locality is high for the weights, but very limited for the activations.
+We expect spatial locality to be high within experts, but possibly lower across experts.

-A core challenge of the parallelization work we will do is figuring out how to efficiently parallelize the MoE layer.
-Depending on the architecture we choose, we will need to parallelize the execution of a subset of expert networks.
+The core challenge of the parallelization work we will do is figuring out the best way parallelize the MoE layer.
+Inferring with a model that cannot fit on a single GPU necessitates expensive communication, increasing the communication-to-computation ratio.
+There are infinitely many ways to decompose and schedule the calculation on multiple workers.
+Experimentation is needed to find the strategy that minimizes the amount of communication (and other costs).
 We will try to experiment with different techniques, including intra-expert parallelism and inter-expert parallelism, and choose which one performs best.

+Divergent execution is typical to neural networks due to the non-linear activation functions.
+In MoE models, an additional layer of divergence is introduced due to the routing to experts.
+That can introduce load imbalance, as some experts may receive more inputs than others.

+TODO Describe constraints: What are the properties of the system that make mapping the workload to it challenging?

 ## Resources

+TODO complete after reading https://www.cs.cmu.edu/afs/cs/academic/class/15418-f24/www/projects/project-proposal.pdf

 We will be working off of the FlexFlow codebase, which can be found in [1].
 We will be writing a combination of CUDA kernels and C++ code.